 Many new adoptive parents are surprised at the adjustment to having a newborn baby.
-Those first few months could be challenging, but knowing what to expect can make it easier.
+Those first few months of newborn care could be challenging, but knowing what to expect can make it easier.

 Sleep, what sleep?

 In those first few weeks after birth, your baby will sleep a lot, but they will wake up when they need to be fed.
 Most newborns wake up two to four times a night, as babies have shorter sleep cycles than adults.

 Usually, by three months old, most babies settle into a pattern of longer awake and sleep times.
 But until then, be prepared to get up a few times a night to feed your little one.

 Sleep can be a big challenge with a newborn, but following safe sleep recommendations can prevent many Sudden Infant Death Syndrome (SIDS) fatalities.
 To practice safe sleep:

 - Place your baby on his back to sleep

 - Make sure your baby has his own sleep space with no other people.

 - Use a crib, bassinet, or play yard with a firm, flat mattress, and a fitted sheet.